ndjoblin/ndjoblin.github.io/content/_index.md

 link = "https://www.linkedin.com/in/nicolas-djob-li-ngue-bikob-258169297/"
 +++

 Hi everyone and welcome to my webpage!
-I am Nicolas Djob Li Ngue, and I will be defending my Phd thesis in Economics this year.
-I currently work as a Teaching Assistant at CY Cery Paris Université.
+I am Nicolas Djob Li Ngue, and I hold a Phd in Economics.
+I currently work as a Research Assistant at CY Cery Paris Université.
 I am also member of [THEMA](https://thema.u-cergy.fr/), UMR CNRS 8184.